rowr111/cubegarden/README.md

 ## Getting Started

 The development starting point is a Raspberry Pi 3B+.
-If you need to image one, please grab the disk image from (TBD).
+If you need to image one, please grab the disk image from https://bunniefoo.com/bunnie/cubegarden-base.img.gz.

 In this environment: